-LLCHD Reports Two More Deaths From COVID-19
+LLCHD reports two more deaths from COVID-19

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 55 with 34 from Lancaster County (two on ventilators) and 21 from other communities (one on a ventilator).
+Hospitalizations for COVID-19 positive patients: 57 with 45 from Lancaster County (one on a ventilator) and 12 from other communities (one on a ventilator).

 An online COVID-19 vaccine registration form for Lancaster County residents is now available at COVID19.lincoln.ne.gov.
 Those who do not have online access or who need assistance may call LLCHD’s COVID-19 hotline at 402-441-8006 from 8 a.m. to 4:30 p.m. weekdays to register.